LaterPay brings its media payment technology to the US

 LaterPay has already signed up some big customers in Germany (where the startup is headquartered), including Der Spiegel.

 Now it’s launching in the United States.
-To fund those efforts, it’s raised an additional 5 million euros (bringing the company’s total funding to 20 million euros).
-And its US expansion will be led by Hal Bailey (formerly director of emerging business development at Google), who’s been brought on as the company’s new chief revenue officer.Featured Image: yurakr/Getty Images
+To fund these efforts, it’s raised an additional 5 million euros (bringing the company’s total funding to 20 million euros).
+And its U.S. expansion will be led by Hal Bailey (formerly director of emerging business development at Google), who’s been brought on as the company’s new chief revenue officer.Featured Image: yurakr/Getty Images

 0